sbgh/dsStack/README.md

 ![dsStack](https://raw.githubusercontent.com/cybera/dsStack/master/static/images/dsStack-1000.png)

-dsStack is a Node.js browser application that helps you to learn about data scince tools, platforms and utilities. dsStack includes a set of small scripts, called components, that can be stacked and organised into chains of functionality.
+dsStack is a Node.js browser application that helps you to learn about data science tools, platforms and utilities. dsStack includes a set of small scripts, called components, that can be stacked and organized into chains of functionality.

 Eg: